cferdinandi/adventure/content/rules.md

 There are a few ways players can heal damage:

-1. They can use their turn during a battle or encounter to heal themselves or another player with a healing potion.
-If they do, they cannot attempt to solve the challenge or fight a creature until their next turn.
+1. They can use their turn during a battle or encounter to heal themselves or another player with a healing potion or spell.
+If they do, they cannot attempt to solve the challenge or attack a villain until their next turn.
 2. If the player is a *Healer*, they can restore one health point to themself or another player.
 This also uses their turn.
 3. Waiting it out.
 Moving from one encounter to another restores a health point.